 As one of the unmissable places to visit in Sri Lanka, Galle has direct connections by bus or train to Colombo and to a range of other destinations such as Matara, Kandy (though the trip lasts around 10 hours) and others around the country.

-Useful Information About Sri Lanka
+Useful Information To Plan Your Sri Lanka

 When To Visit Sri Lanka

 Asking about the best time to visit Sri Lanka means asking the trickiest question of all.
 I don’t think I can answer that.
-Sri Lanka has two different monsoon seasons, and for those who are not accustoomed to them it is hard to sort them out.
+Sri Lanka has two different monsoon seasons, and for those who are not accustomed to them it is hard to sort them out.
 In any case, some of the places to visit in Sri Lanka get lots of rain throughout the year.

 Getting A Visa For Sri Lanka

 Visa on arrivals are available in Sri Lanka, but it is much better and faster to actually apply to get a visa online.
 Specialized agencies such as iVisa can help with the application process.
+Tourist and Business ETA allow a maximum stay of 30 days and a double entry in the country.

 Currency In Sri Lanka